-Semester One Semester Two General Senior Music (ATAR) General Senior Music (ATAR) Designs Identities Through inquiry learning, the following is explored: Through inquiry learning, the following is explored: How does the treatment and combination of different music elements enable musicians to design music that communicates meaning through performance and composition?
-How do musicians use their understanding of music elements, concepts and practices to communicate cultural, political, social and personal identities when performing, composing and responding to music?
+Semester One Semester Two General Senior Music (ATAR) Designs Through inquiry learning, the following is explored: How does the treatment and combination of General Senior Music (ATAR) Identities Through inquiry learning, the following is explored: How do musicians use their understanding of different music elements enable musicians to design music that communicates meaning through performance and composition? music elements, concepts and practices to communicate cultural, political, social and personal identities when performing, composing and responding to music?